Bootstrap Dynamic-Aware 3D Visual Representation for Scalable Robot Learning: Real-World Experiment

 \subsection{Generalization Evaluation}

-\textbf{Object Generalization.} We first evaluate how policies transfer to unseen object instances in \emph{Bell Pressing} and \emph{Block-to-Block Alignment}.
-As shown in Table~\ref{tab:generalization}, all baselines incur large performance drops when moving from seen to unseen objects (e.g., up to 35 points for FVP on \emph{Bell Pressing}).
-In contrast, \textsc{AFRO} attains the highest success rates in both regimes and exhibits the smallest generalization gaps (75$\rightarrow$60 on \emph{BP}, 70$\rightarrow$65 on \emph{B2BA}), indicating that its transition-centric 3D features capture task objectives beyond object-specific appearance.
+\textbf{Object Generalization.} We test transfer to unseen objects in \emph{Bell Pressing} and \emph{Block-to-Block Alignment}.
+As shown in Table~\ref{tab:generalization}, all baselines drop substantially when moving from seen to unseen objects (e.g., up to 35 points for FVP on \emph{Bell Pressing}). \textsc{AFRO} achieves the highest success and the smallest gaps (75$\rightarrow$60 on \emph{BP}, 70$\rightarrow$65 on \emph{B2BA}), indicating its transition-centric 3D features capture task objectives beyond object appearance.

-\textbf{Cluttered-Scene Generalization.} We further stress-test robustness by adding distractor objects and background clutter while keeping task definitions unchanged.
-Table~\ref{tab:cluttered} shows that all methods degrade in cluttered scenes, but AFRO remains the most stable: it drops by only 5 points on both tasks (75$\rightarrow$70 for \emph{Bell Pressing}, 70$\rightarrow$65 for \emph{B2BA}), whereas PointDif and FVP suffer notably larger losses.
-These results suggest that AFRO’s 3D dynamics modeling is less sensitive to spurious structures in the scene, yielding representations that generalize better across both object variation and environmental complexity.
+\textbf{Cluttered-Scene Generalization.} We further add distractors and clutter while keeping task definitions unchanged.
+Table~\ref{tab:cluttered} shows that all methods degrade, but AFRO remains stable, dropping only 5 points on both tasks (75$\rightarrow$70 for \emph{Bell Pressing}, 70$\rightarrow$65 for \emph{B2BA}), while PointDif and FVP suffer larger losses.
+This suggests AFRO’s 3D dynamics modeling is less sensitive to scene clutter, improving generalization across objects and environments.